Objects, Models and Constants

 ONECLICK = 'ONECLICK'

-class blueshift.api.AlgoCallBack(value)
+class blueshift.protocol.AlgoCallBack(value)

 An enumeration.